jsyoo61/tools/README.md

 jsyoo61@korea.ac.kr

     pip install tools-jsyoo61

     from tools.tools import load_pickle, save_pickle, path, tdict

 Most useful functions are in `tools.tools`\
-API dependent tools are in their corresponding folders: `tools.API_name` (i.e. `tools.torch.optim`)\
+API dependent tools are in their corresponding folders: `tools.API_name` (i.e. `tools.torch.optim`)

 `scripts/` folder is not included in pip.
 It's just a copy-paste format

-I'm open to using my tools for any purpose as long as the user lets me know.
+I'm open to using my tools for any purpose, and I would appreciate it if the users let me know.
 Please email me before using it.

 If you have any questions or suggestions, I am more than happy to discuss them :smile: \